 “I’ve demonstrated for my teachers how to log their minutes for their classrooms themselves.
 That has been a big help for me,” Miller shared.
 “I just try to help the teachers as best I can to get their students’ minutes logged.
 So I will log for them if necessary … but just by showing them a lot of times, they’ll do it themselves.”

 Cuadra also strives to use the personal touch.
 “Teachers have a lot on their plate,” she said.
 “So I approach it almost like a customer service kind of thing … I am just always there to support them.
 So at the beginning of the year, often at staff meetings, I’ll remind them about Beanstack, I’ll show them how to use Beanstack, and I send them videos.”

 Giving teacher training and student demonstrations a personal touch doesn’t have to be time-intensive.
 Cuadra, Miller, and Bradshaw all shared video recordings with their teachers and students, especially during the height of the pandemic.
 Miller even recruited students in the Belmont Hills’ broadcast club to record high-quality and personality-filled Beanstack demonstrations using easy tools like Flipgrid.
-With demonstrations in English and Spanish, Miller was able to cut down on her instructional efforts and use the videos to promote big school-wide reading contests.
+With demonstrations in English and Spanish, Miller was able to cut down on her instructional efforts and use the videos to promote big school-wide reading contests and unique reading competitions.

 4. Recruit "teacher besties" as reading cheerleaders.

 Having strong relationships and connections with other educators at your school can be a boon for helping create excitement and buy-in for Beanstack.